CCP115/CS302-Python-MachineLearning/README.md

 Click the thumbnail to watch our results summary!

+##### For a detailed report on the project, download CecilFinalReport.pdf.

 ## Project Brief

 The goal of this project is to not only create four working models, but to also learn the inner workings of a neural network, how they operate, and what can be manipulated to change a network’s effectiveness.

 ## Project Notes

 This project involved creating four neural networks using Python, PyTorch, and PyCharm.
-These four networks were created by us, as well as trained and tested by us.Packages used include scikit-learn and scikit-image, matplotlib, pandas, seaborn, and PyTorch.
+These four networks were created by us, as well as trained and tested by us.
+Packages used include scikit-learn and scikit-image, matplotlib, pandas, seaborn, and PyTorch.
 Also included use of anaconda for managing virtual environments.

 ## Summary